Open Accessibility Menu

 What Is Prediabetes?

 Prediabetes is a condition where your blood sugar level is higher than normal, but not high enough to be classified as having type 2 diabetes.
 Without medical intervention, prediabetes can progress to type 2 diabetes in approximately 10 years or less.
-Prediabetes can cause the same damages to the organs, such as your heart, kidneys, nerves, and eyes, like type 2 diabetes.
+Prediabetes can cause the same damage to the organs, such as your heart, kidneys, nerves, and eyes, like type 2 diabetes.
 Fortunately, there is good news: The progression of prediabetes to type 2 diabetes is not inevitable.
 Being diagnosed with prediabetes offers you an opportunity to improve your overall health and prevent its progression to type 2 diabetes.
 Often prediabetes has no signs or symptoms, but a darkened area of skin called acanthosis nigricans may be present and it is one of the few signs of prediabetes.
 The common areas that may be affected include the neck, armpits, elbows, knees, and knuckles.

 How Is Diabetes Diagnosed?